fortefairy/dorian-explorer/_essay/03-chapter-iii..md

 never bother me.
 What I want is information: not useful information, of course;
 useless information.”

-“Well, I can tell you anything that is in an English Blue Book,{% include essay/feature/aside.html aside-type="connection" text="English Blue Books are a type of diplomatic color book.
+“Well, I can tell you anything that is in an English Blue Book,{% include essay/feature/aside.html aside-type="connection" text="English Blue Books are a type of diplomatic book.
 These typically feature official diplomatic correspondence and other documents"%} Harry, although those fellows nowadays write a lot of nonsense.
 When I was in the Diplomatic, things were much better.
 But I hear they let them in now by examination.
 What can you expect?
 Examinations, sir, are pure humbug from